Vegan Pumpkin Pie

 2. Bring the coconut mixture to a boil at medium heat, then immediately decrease to a low simmer.
 The mixture should reduce by half and thicken; be sure to stir occasionally.
 Remove the pan from the heat.

-Condensed milk in pot
+condensed milk in pot

 Blind-bake the pie shell: